leonascimento/react-tween/README.md

 Comparison to `react-tween-state`
 ---
-I owe a debt of gratitude to Cheng Lou for the library that started it all.
-That being said, there are a number of drawbacks to using `react-tween-state` these days.
-- `react-tween-state` is mixin-based.
+- `react-tween-state` uses mixins
-- `react-tween-state` requires the animated component to be stateful.
+- `react-tween-state` requires a stateful component
-- `react-tween-state` has an imperative API.
+- `react-tween-state` is imperative
-- `react-tween-state` does not implement a TransitionGroup component.
+- `react-tween-state` does not implement a TransitionGroup

-Note that these drawbacks are addressed by `react-motion` as well as by this library.